liberatorycomputing/DataActivismProgram/Lesson 23.md

 5. Vocabulary Activity: After watching the video, students will complete a vocabulary chart with important terms mentioned in the film.
 (SCREENSHARE WORD CHART)

-6. Instruct students watch the video titled,  How to Understand Power video and  to answer these questions
+6. Instruct students watch the video titled, <a href = "https://www.youtube.com/watch?v=c_Eutci7ack&t=408s">How to Understand Power</a> video and  to answer these questions
     - How does power impact me adversely?
     - How do I benefit from power, or have power?
     - How could I use power for social change?